NiniOrtiz/BIRDpy/README.md

 # BIRDpy
-Birdpy  aims to be able to produce  Tissue models with bioelectrically integrated with reaction-difussion systems as a type of constrain for known COBRA methods for metabolic recostructin, and uFBA .
+BIRDpy  aims to be able to produce Tissue  models that integrate Bioelectricity and Reaction-Difussion Dynamics as a restriction for known COBRA methods of metabolic reconstruction